syncfusion-content/blazor-docs/blazor/diagram/connectors/segments/orthogonal.md

 ## How to customize Orthogonal Segment Thumb Shape

-The [Orthogonal](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ConnectorSegmentType.html#Syncfusion_Blazor_Diagram_ConnectorSegmentType_Orthogonal) connector in the Syncfusion Blazor Diagram component supports an arbitrary number of segments between its source and target points.
-By default, these  [Segments](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Connector.html#Syncfusion_Blazor_Diagram_Connector_Segments)  are displayed with a circular shape in Grey color.
+The Orthogonal connector can have multiple segments between the source and target points.
+By default, these segments are rendered as circles, but this can be customized either globally or for individual connectors using the [SegmentThumbSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SegmentThumbSettings.html) class.

-You can customize the appearance of these segments using the `SegmentThumbSettings` property, which allows you to choose from several predefined shapes.
-However, to ensure that these shapes are visible, you must include the `DragSegmentThumb` enum in the connector's constraints.
+To change the segment thumb shape for all Orthogonal connectors, configure the [SegmentThumbSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SegmentThumbSettings.html) property of the SfDiagramComponent class and set the Shape property to the desired shape.

+To customize the segment thumb shape for a specific connector, first disable the [InheritSegmentThumbShape](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ConnectorConstraints.html#Syncfusion_Blazor_Diagram_ConnectorConstraints_InheritSegmentThumbShape) constraint.
+Then, configure the [SegmentThumbSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SegmentThumbSettings.html) property of the Connector class, specifying the desired shape using the [Shape](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SegmentThumbSettings.html#Syncfusion_Blazor_Diagram_SegmentThumbSettings_Shape) property of the [SegmentThumbSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SegmentThumbSettings.html) class.

 The following predefined shapes are available for segment thumbs: